laristra/flecsi/config/sphinx/src/tutorial/control.rst

   One important aspect of this pattern is that the *host* type (in this case the core control type) inherits from the *policy* type (the *control_policy* type).
 This allows the specialization to add data members that will be carried with the control instance.
+This is covered in detail in :ref:`TUT-CM-STATE` below.

 Notice that the *cycle_control* function is static, and uses the *instance* method to access the single instance of the control object.
 The singleton instance can access any data members that have been added to the policy.
 In this case, we use it to access the *step_* data member that keeps track of which simulation step we are on:

 Although this example is simple, in general, we can use this design pattern to access simulation control state variables.